StarfishWP/Plugin-Reviews/readme.txt

 == Changelog ==

-= 0.4.0 - December 21st, 2017 =
+= 0.4.0 - December 22nd, 2017 =
 * Enhancements
-    * Add transient flush on activation - thanks Chris Simmons for this
+    * Add transient flush on activation - thanks Chris Simmons!
+    * Updated description, installation instructions, etc.
+    * New header and icon images.
+    * New screenshot desmonstrating responsiveness.

 * Fixes
-    * Fix issue with ratings not loading due to changes in the plugin repo format that broke the filters - thanks Chris Simmons for this fix!
+    * Fix issue with ratings not loading due to changes in the plugin repo format that broke the filters - thanks Chris Simmons!
+    * Fix issue with truncate parameter not working as expected.
-    * Fix issue with truncate option cutting off reviews shorter than expected
+    * Fix issue with languages other than English inside reviews displaying incorrectly.

 = 0.3.0 - September 4th, 2015 =
 * New